 Management is an art

-The first step towards efficiently managing projects is to prepare a document listing all the work activities.
+The Project Charter is to efficiently managing projects is to prepare a document listing all the work activities.
 This is similar to a to-do list but with details carrying several inputs related to the project, it is called a project charter.
 However, it is not a formal document though, and also not a single one it can be many synchronized together as and when changes occur.
 It can be structured or unstructured.
 It can be modified from time to time.

 In this blog, we will discuss what it is, how to develop one, and what the mandatory elements to be added in it are, etc.